pcockwell/blog/temp.md

 so, it compares the requesting IP from the header to the allowed IP list specified by the `Config` object passed in, and if authorized, it will subsequently open a connection to the internal endpoint that would otherwise serve SSH requests.
-Again, this connection is opened via `asyncio` to manage the connection and allow multiple concurrent sessions by different users to be active at the same time.
-Conceptually, it is important to note that each individual connection will create a new instance of the `TCPAuthzProxyProtocol` class to handle communication being sent between that specific user and the server or internal network.
+This connection is opened and managed via `asyncio` to allowing multiple concurrent sessions.

 The code included below is the setup code for the server that implements the usage of the `TCPAuthzProxyProtocol` class: